 Drug information provided by: Micromedex

-Check with your doctor or hospital emergency room immediately if severe headache, stiff neck, chest pains, fast heartbeat, or nausea and vomiting occur while you are using this medicine.
+Check with your doctor or hospital emergency room immediately if severe headache, stiff neck, chest pains, fast heartbeat, or nausea and vomiting occur while you or your child are using this medicine.
 These may be symptoms of a serious side effect that should have a doctor's attention.

-Before you have any kind of surgery, tell the medical doctor in charge that you are taking this medicine.
+Before you have any kind of surgery, tell the medical doctor in charge that you or your child are using this medicine.
 Using selegiline together with medicines that are sometimes used during surgery may increase the effects of these medicines.